 - Shipping Contact and Shipping Address defaults from Account.

-- Billing Format defaults from the Accounting Settings.
-If there is a different Billing format on the Customer Account, then this will override the Accounting Settings.
+- Billing Format defaults from the Multi Ledger Defaults.
+If there is a different Billing format on the Customer Account, then this will override the Multi Ledger Defaults.

 - Billing Date defaults from the date the Billing is created.